121st Engineer Battalion (United States): D-Day landings

 On 6 June 1944, the 121st Engineer Combat Battalion landed on Omaha Beach in Normandy with the first American forces.
 The unit endured much damage to its equipment and casualties among its soldiers, but after some recovery it continued to assist in the invasion.
 For its action during the invasion the 121st was awarded the French Croix de Guerre.

 After World War II

 At the end of World War II the 121st Engineer Battalion was deactivated.
-It was reactivated as part of its original organization, the District of Columbia Army National Guard, as the 163rd Military Police Battalion; its history, lineage and honors continue today in the DCARNG's 372nd Military Police Battalion.
+It was later reactivated within the District of Columbia Army National Guard, as the 163rd Military Police Battalion.
+Sometime in 1990, the battalion appears to have been redesignated the DCARNG's 372nd Military Police Battalion, with the retention of all its history, lineage and honors.
+This appears to have taken place in order to take up the legacy of the 372nd Infantry Regiment of the DC ARNG.

-History (Maryland unit)

-In 1948, a unit designated the 121st Engineer Battalion was established in the Maryland Army National Guard.
-Although the Maryland National Guard unit carries the same name as the World War II unit, under U.S. Army lineage rules, the new MDNG unit is a new unit with no previous history.
+The 121st Engineer Battalion were reformed as a Maryland Army National Guard unit in 1948 and federally recognized on 8 March 1948.
+Although the new unit in Maryland carried the same title as the World War II unit, under U.S. Army lineage rules, it was a new unit with no previous history.
+Until 1968, it served as the 29th Infantry Division’s engineer battalion.

 The new battalion played a pivotal role in the crowd control efforts after being called in to assist the local authorities during the race riots that took place in Baltimore and Cambridge in the 1960s.

+After the September 11 terrorist attacks members of the Battalion volunteered for security duty.

+The 121st Engineer Battalion (Corps)(Mech) inactivated in August 2006.